Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Variance Reduction using CUPED

-The zero subscript in $\that_{0}$ reminds us that we are trying to identify the $T0$ and $C0$ trigger-complement subjects. $\that_{0}$ is the difference of two weighted averages, where for treated subjects we use a hard weight of observed $D_i$, and for control subjects we use a soft weight $w_i$.\footnote{Weighted IV estimator uses soft weights $w_i$ for both treatment and control.
-This won't provide a mean-zero augmentation in our framework because $Y$ from $T1$ will carry a treatment effect to bias our augmentation.} The first term on the right hand side of Eq~\eqref{eq:h_sn} is just $\overline{Y}_{T0}$, the average of $Y$ in $T0$.
-The second term is an importance sampled average of the control subjects to mimic the average of $Y$ in $C0$. $\e {\left[\that_{0}\right]} = 0$ is straightforward to prove under the weak principal ignorability assumption~\citep{jiang2020multiply, jiang2020identification}.
-Here, we state the assumption and theorem and leave the proof for Appendix~\ref{app:1}.
+The zero subscript in $\that_{0}$ reminds us that we are trying to identify the $T0$ and $C0$ trigger-complement subjects. $\that_{0}$ is the difference of two weighted averages, where for treated subjects we use a hard weight of observed $D_i$, and for control subjects we use a soft weight $w_i$.\footnote{Compliance weighted IV estimators use soft weights $w_i$ for both treatment and control units.
+This won't provide a mean-zero augmentation in our framework because $Y$ from $T1$ will carry a treatment effect to bias our augmentation.} The first term on the right hand side of Eq~\eqref{eq:h_sn} is just $\overline{Y}_{T0}$, the sample average of $Y$ in $T0$.
+The second term is an importance sampled average of the control subjects to mimic the average of $Y$ in $C0$.